oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 7: Migrate Listener

-1. In task 6 (above), we submitted a migration of the listener.
-If it needs to be submitted separately, then you need to uncheck migrate listener task (review step 3 of task 6).
-We see that this task is in running state.
+1. In task 6 (above), we submitted a task to migrate the listener.
+If this task needs to be submitted separately, then you need to uncheck migrate listener task (review step 3 of task 6).
+The image below shows the task is in a running state.

     ![](images/state-mig-listener.png "DP for migrate listener")

-    We can select it and see the various steps performed by it.
+    Select the running task to see the various steps performed.

     ![](images/new-listener-details.png "details of DP")
+    We can now see that the migration operation completed successfully.

 ## Task 8: Update Database – Patch 18.3 to 18.10

 1. Similar to listener migration, we also submitted operation for Update Database in task 6.
 If it needs to be submitted separately, then you need to uncheck the update database task (review step 3 of task 6).
-We see that this task is in running state.
+The image below shows the task is in a running state.

    ![](images/state-db-update.png "DP update")

-   We have selected update operation and see the various steps performed by it.
+   Select the running task to see the various steps performed.

+   ![](images/new-hr-new-home-completed.png "DP completed")

    Update operation has completed successfully.

-   ![](images/new-hr-new-home-completed.png "DP completed")

    Lets validate the version of ***hr*** database.
 In the upper toolbar, locate the ***Targets*** icon and click the drop-down menu and then select ***Databases***.
 We can see the updated version of ***hr*** database.